lindy-ai/mle_take_home_task/README.md

 3. a docker image containing the model files and service of the model.
 The docker image should be available at https://hub.docker.com/ ready for ```docker pull```

-4. a document describing the process of modeling training and how to use the service of the model
+4. a document describing the process of modeling training and how to use the service of the model, and

+5. a writeup detailing your choice of performance metrics & methods of model evaluation